ellakoa/postcard-poem/content/posts/the-christmas-mouse.md

   Who was eating the chocolate treats?
   Who was to blame?
 Was it a game

-  One night the little mouse tried to eat two
+  One night the mouse tried to eat two
   The second one was too much to chew
   Not only the wrapper did the mouse drop but also the chocolate with a nibbled top